 How to:

-- Put the weights into the bar as per your strength and hold it on the back of your shoulders.
+- Put the weights into the bar as per your strength and hold them on the back of your shoulders.

 - Stand in the normal stance with your chest up and back straight.